Azure/AppService/_posts/2025-09-08-Oryx-build-certificate.md

 ---
-title: "Oryx builds behind proxies: fixing trust with a public certificate on Azure App Service for Linux"
+title: "App Service builds behind proxies: fixing trust with a public certificate on Azure App Service for Linux"
 author_name: "Tulika Chaudharie"
 toc: true
 toc_sticky: true
 ---

-**TL;DR**: If your organization uses a TLS-inspecting proxy (e.g., Zscaler), Oryx build requests from Kudu to the Oryx CDN may be re-signed by the proxy.
-Kudu doesn’t trust that proxy cert by default, so the build fails.
+**TL;DR**: If your organization uses a TLS-inspecting proxy (e.g., Zscaler), some of the traffic originating from App Service build infrastructure may be re-signed by the proxy.
+App Service doesn’t trust that proxy cert by default, so the build fails.
 Set the app setting **`WEBSITE_INSTALL_PUBLIC_CERTS_IN_KUDU=true`** and upload the proxy’s public certificate (.cer).
-App Service will install the cert in the Kudu/Oryx trust store and your builds will succeed.
+App Service will install the certificate and your builds will succeed.

 ---

 ## Why this happens

-During build, Kudu/Oryx downloads build assets from the Oryx CDN over HTTPS.
-When a corporate proxy intercepts and re-signs TLS, Kudu sees a certificate chain it doesn’t recognize and refuses the connection, causing the build to fail.
+During build, App Service downloads build assets from the App Service build CDN over HTTPS.
+When a corporate proxy intercepts and re-signs TLS, App Service sees a certificate chain it doesn’t recognize and refuses the connection, causing the build to fail.

 ## What’s new

-A new app setting, **`WEBSITE_INSTALL_PUBLIC_CERTS_IN_KUDU`**, tells App Service to install any **public key certificates (.cer)** you upload into the Linux container’s trust store used by Kudu/Oryx.
+A new app setting, **`WEBSITE_INSTALL_PUBLIC_CERTS_IN_KUDU`**, tells App Service to install any **public key certificates (.cer)** you upload into its trust store used for the build.

 ---